TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Stellar characterisation

-We alternated between $T_{\mathrm{*,eff}}$ estimation and abundance analysis to obtain $T_{\mathrm{*,eff}}$ and metallicity that are consistent with each other.
-Firstly, we derived a provisional $T_{\mathrm{*,eff}}$ adopting the solar metallicity ($[Fe/H]_* = 0$), and then, we determined the individual abundances of the eight elements $[X/H]_*$ using the $T_{\mathrm{*,eff}}$.
-Secondly, we redetermined $T_{\mathrm{eff}}$ adopting the iron abundance $[Fe/H]_*$ as the input metallicity, and then, we redetermined the abundances using the new $T_{\mathrm{*,eff}}$.
+We iterated the $T_{\mathrm{*,eff}}$ estimation and the abundance analysis as described below.
+Firstly, we derived a provisional $T_{\mathrm{*,eff}}$ adopting the solar metallicity ($[Fe/H]_* = 0$), and then we determined the individual abundances of the eight elements $[X/H]_*$ using the $T_{\mathrm{*,eff}}$.
+Secondly, we redetermined the $T_{\mathrm{*,eff}}$ adopting the iron abundance $[Fe/H]_*$ as the input metallicity, and then we redetermined the abundances using the new $T_{\mathrm{*,eff}}$.
 We iterated the estimation of $T_{\mathrm{*,eff}}$ and $[Fe/H]_*$ until the final results and the results of the previous step agreed within the error margin.
-From the final results the abundances of the eight elements, $[M/H]_*$ was determined by calculating the average weighted by the inverse of the square of their estimated errors.
+From the final results of the abundances of the eight elements, $[M/H]_*$ was determined by calculating the average weighted by the inverse of the square of their estimated errors.